omarcostahamido/One-Quick-Solution/Other/Jacktrip&chill-Catalina.md

 ### *A quick-and-dirty step-by-step manual for getting you up-and-running with Jacktrip.*

-#### Assuming you're on MAC CATALINA.
+#### Assuming you're on MAC OS with CATALINA.

+## Disclaimer:
-### Disclaimer: This short tutorial describes the simplest process of getting Jacktrip running on Mac OSX 10.15.3 as of April 11, 2020.
+This short tutorial describes the simplest process of getting Jacktrip running on Mac OSX 10.15.3 as of April 11, 2020.
 The linked software is here only as a means to document this process.
 Everything here is provided as is.
 By following these instructions you accept to take them at your own risk, and acknowledge that I won't provide any further support.

 ## **Part I, installation**: